zyazdani-92/U_Net_Cell_Neurite/README.md

 ### UNet_Cell

-Deep learning algorithm for cell segmentation from DHM and P-DHM phase images.
+A deep learning algorithm for cell segmentation from DHM and P-DHM phase images.

 ### UNet_Neurite

-Deep learning algorithm for neuronal processes segmentation from DHM and P-DHM phase images.
+A deep learning algorithm for neuronal processes segmentation from DHM and P-DHM phase images.

 ## Dependencies
 Python 3.7, Tensorflow-gpu 1.15.0, Keras 2.3.1